ashjam2005/cse15l-lab-reports/SecondLabReport.md

     }
 ```

 * Below is an image which shows the message displayed in terminal due to incorrect implementation of reverseArray method
+  (NOTICE: J-Unit tests have worked.
+I just used a different code editing software called IntelliJ.)

 ![Image](Exception.jpg)